FelixKratz/SketchyBar/README.md

 ```bash
 sketchybar -m freeze <on/off>
 ```
 This stops the redrawing of the bar entirely and "freezes" it.
-Can be used during initialization to create a cleaner startup by freezing the bar at the beginning of the configuration and unfreezing it after the setup is done.

 ## Querying
 *SketchyBar* can be queried for information about a number of things.